LukaszSidorowicz/VagrantFiles/README.md

 K8s:
 https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/
-That required pretty many changes due to newer software versions
+That required pretty many changes due to newer software versions and using Windows as host system.